daleonpz/daleonpz.github.io/_posts/2017-02-04-switch-worthy.md

 	.cfi_endproc
 ```

-Of course the compiler will not generated the exact same code, but they are quite similar.
+Of course the compiler will not generated the exact same code for `short_ifswitch`, but they are quite similar.
 Both of them are decoded as a combination of conditional jumps.

 ## Conclusion
 If your have several choices `switch` statements are the way to go.
 But for a small set of choices it's better, most of the time, to use `if-else` statements.
 In either case, for low level optimizations, always, check the assembly code by using either the `gdb` or `objdump -D`.